alexanderthebadatcoding/mls-led-scoreboard/README.md

 ## Features (v1.0.0)

 ### GAME ROTATION
-The display will rotate through all of the NBA action for the current day.
+The display will rotate through all of the MLS action for the current day.

 ### Pregame
 Currently shows the team logos and tip-off time.
 This uses the time-zone configured for your pi. ![pregame](imgs/pregame_two.jpg)